honusz/Tonalite/README.md

 https://www.illutzmination.de/udmxartnet.html?&L=1

-## Setting Up a Raspberry Pi Zero W
+## Setting Up a Raspberry Pi As A Server

 Flash raspbian onto the sd card and leave it connected to the linux computer.